 We value your input in decision making in our school.

 A Message from the Principal

 At Gadsden Elementary School we are committed to providing a high quality education for every student, to insure that they develop the world class knowledge and skills to be successful in school and life.

 To accomplish this we have developed a S.T.E.A.M.
 (Science, Technology, Engineering, Arts, and Mathematics) focus.
-Throughout each and every day are students are engaged in hands-on activities that foster critical thinking and problem solving skills.
+Throughout each and every day our students are engaged in hands-on activities that foster critical thinking and problem solving skills.
 Our students know that there may be more than one way to solve a problem and that reflection and revision leads to improved solutions and greater learning.
 All of our classes, from three-year-old kindergarten through fifth grade, participate in at least one Project / Problem Based Learning (PBL) unit a semester.
 These units help students to develop collaboration and communication skills while learning reading, writing, and math.